 Use the following guide to help you ascertain if your horse or pony is overweight.
-If you're not sure why not take a photo from the side and the rear then send them to our nutrition team who will be happy to help you?
+If you're not sure why not take a photo from the side & the rear then send them to our nutrition team who will be happy to help you?
 Make sure you score your horse or pony regularly to ensure you spot changes early.

-O - EMACIATED
+0 - EMACIATED

-- No fatty tissue can be felt

-- Skin tight over bones

-- · Shape of individual bones visible
+• No fatty tissue can be felt Skin tight over bones · Shape of individual bones visible Marked ewe-neck

-- Marked ewe-neck

-- Very prominent backbone and pelvis
+- Very prominent backbone & pelvis

 - Very sunken rump

-- Deep cavity under tail

-- Large gap between thighs
+- Deep cavity under tail • Large gap between thighs

-1 - THIN
+- 1 THIN

+- Barely any fatty tissue • Skin more supple • Shape of bones visible Narrow ewe-neck